- Obsessive food thoughts are experienced not only by overweight people but also by those of a healthy weight.

 Obsessive food thoughts are not exclusive to those struggling with obesity.
 Many people do, and 20% of them are of a healthy weight, according to the former commissioner of the U.S. Food and Drug Administration, Dr. David Kessler.

 Kessler states that behaviors like loss of control over eating, lack of feeling satisfied by eating, and preoccupation with food is an issue he calls conditioned hyper-eating and it’s due to brain pathways established and reinforced by the regular consumption of high-fat, high-sugar, salty foods.

-Preoccupation with food can silently creep into your thoughts, a habit triggered by emotions, environment, stress, and social occasions.
-But, looping back to food-related ideas can also occur when your body isn’t adequately nourished.
+Preoccupation with food can silently creep into your thoughts, a habit triggered by emotions, environment, stress and social occasions.
+But, looping back to food-related ideas can also occur when your body isn’t properly nourished.

 Yo-yo dieting and cutting down too much on carbs or calories can take over thoughts due to hunger, energy crash, or low blood sugar levels.

 The universe didn’t create food to thwart your pleasure-seeking genes.
-The desire for food is meant to be filled, ignore at your own peril.
+The desire for food is meant to be filled and is ignored at your own peril.
 Such needs denied become an obsession.